 VISA has a history of not playing nice with Japanese stored value cards on mobile and not playing nice with Apple Pay.
 Japanese issue VISA cards didn’t work for Apple Pay in-app purchases and Suica recharge until May 2021, VISA waited 5 years to ‘resolve’ that issue.
 VISA cards still do not work with Mobile WAON and Mobile nanaco on Android and Apple Pay, they likely never will.
 My take is that VISA is not happy with people using VISA cards like an ATM to move money into stored value prepaid cards for making payments, earning points, etc., that are not VISA.

-VISA has played hardball with Apple Pay in the Japanese market before, maybe they are doing so again and refuse to be an ATM-like recharge backend for Japanese e-money cards…unless they also get ATM-like lending rate transaction fees.
-They certainly welcome the opportunity to promote open loop VISA Touch and Stera Transit at the expense of Mobile Suica market and mindshare.
+VISA has played hardball with Apple Pay in the Japanese market before, they are doing so again.
+Perhaps they refuse to be an ATM-like recharge backend for Japanese e-money cards…unless they also get ATM-like lending rate transaction fees.
+They certainly will use the opportunity to promote open loop VISA Touch and Stera Transit at the expense of Mobile Suica market and mindshare.
 The real question: is VISA making their own market opportunity here?
-I say they are not playing fair, as monopolies do.
+I say they are not playing fair, as monopolies often do.

-Hopefully this can all be fixed so that everything just works again, but I have learned over the years that card brand payment issues are never simple or solved quickly.
-VISA has never played nice with Apple Pay in Japan since the very beginning.
+Examining VISA’s moves in the Japanese market proves one thing: payment network issues are never simple or solved quickly because they often come down to market politics.
+VISA has never played nice with Apple Pay in Japan since the very beginning, they continue to do so.
 At the very least we can mark this down as another skirmish in the ongoing digital payment turf wars.